collapsed-stacks/startups/questions/9538/is-the-startup-scene-not-a-good-a-deal-as-it-once-was.md

 - posted by: [BigMonkey89WithaLeg](https://stackexchange.com/users/8615858/bigmonkey89withaleg) on 2016-06-23
 - score: 1

-<p>Of course it is possible for a college dorm company to be the next billion dollar idea.
+Of course it is possible for a college dorm company to be the next billion dollar idea.
 I can assure you someone is working on it right now.
 There are many issues that are left for us to solve such as the increase in traffic.
 We need either smaller cars, bigger lanes, or cars that do not drive on the road at all, because we can not just keep building more and more highways, it will become impractical.
-There are many things you can start, the next great idea could come from you.</p>
+There are many things you can start, the next great idea could come from you.